mesosphere/marathon/docs/docs/native-docker.md

 - Start all `mesos-slave` instances with the flag `--containerizers=docker,mesos`.
     - The order is significant!
-    - Mesosphere package read config from well-known paths, so it's possible to specify this by doing
+    - Mesosphere packages read config from well-known paths, so it's possible to specify this by doing

         ```bash